 - DST: The DST field carries the 8 most significant bits of the Destination Layer-2 ID set to the identifier provided by upper layers as defined in TS 23.287 [19].
 The length of the field is 8 bits;

 - LCID: The Logical Channel ID field identifies the logical channel instance of the corresponding MAC SDU or the type of the corresponding MAC CE within the scope of one Source Layer-2 ID and Destination Layer-2 ID pair or padding as described in Tables 6.2.4-1 for SL-SCH.
 There is one LCID field per MAC subheader except for SL-SCH subheader.
-The LCID field size is 6 bits;
+The size of the LCID field is 6 bits;

 - L: The Length field indicates the length of the corresponding MAC SDU in bytes.
 There is one L field per MAC subheader except for SL-SCH subheader and subheaders corresponding to the fixed-sized MAC CE or padding.
 The size of the L field is indicated by the F field;